Prism: the Office for Accreditation newsletter, Fall 2014

-AASL/NCATE (CAEP) Coordinating Committee meeting
+AASL CAEP Coordinating Committee meeting

-Date: Friday, January 24, 2014
+Date: Friday, January 30, 2015

-Location: Pennsylvania Convention Center, PCC-202 A
+Location: McCormick Place Convention Center, W194a

 External Review Panelists acknowledged

 External review panelists contribute substantial time and energy to the accreditation process to assure quality in LIS education.
-We extend our appreciation to the following panelists who served during the spring 2013 academic term.
+We extend our appreciation to the following panelists who served during the spring 2014 academic term.